Effects of nuclear explosions: Blast damage

-The effects of a moderate rain storm during an Operation Castle nuclear explosion was found to dampen, or reduce, peak pressure levels by approximately 15% at all ranges.
+The effects of a moderate rain storm during an Operation Castle nuclear explosion were found to dampen, or reduce, peak pressure levels by approximately 15% at all ranges.

-Much of the destruction caused by a nuclear explosion is due to blast effects.
+Much of the destruction caused by a nuclear explosion is from blast effects.
 Most buildings, except reinforced or blast-resistant structures, will suffer moderate damage when subjected to overpressures of only 35.5 kilopascals (kPa) (5.15 pounds-force per square inch or 0.35 atm).

-Data obtained from the Japanese surveys found that 8 psi was sufficient to destroy all wooden and brick residential structures.
+Data obtained from Japanese surveys following the atomic bombings of Hiroshima and Nagasaki found that 8 psi was sufficient to destroy all wooden and brick residential structures.
 This can reasonably be defined as the pressure capable of producing severe damage.